radius-project/blog/radblog/content/posts/2025/azure-container-instances/index.md

 type: blog
 ---

 An important part of the Radius vision is to be platform agnostic, and that includes the underlying compute such that Radius can deploy the same application across different compute platforms.
 Thus, it's always been a goal to support additional container runtimes beyond just Kubernetes.
 That's why we're excited to share that Radius now supports deploying your applications to additional container platforms, beginning with [Azure Container Instances](https://docs.radapp.io/guides/author-apps/azure/azure-container-instances/).
-This integration provides Radius users with a serverless container runtime option that eliminates the need to maintain underlying compute infrastructure while still benefiting from the Radius application-centric approach and separation of concerns.
+This integration provides Radius users with a serverless container compute option that enables platform engineers to build developer platforms that are decoupled from specific container runtimes while still benefiting from the Radius application-centric approach and separation of concerns.

 > To see a demo of this feature, check out the recording of Mark Russinovich's [Inside Azure Innovations](https://youtu.be/lHBo_lDWFcI?si=U8KG05S2z-_MFkDh&t=2487) session from the Microsoft Build 2025 event